Researchers at the University of Vanderbilt have created a "thinking cap" that electrically stimulates the brain to increase its ability to learn.

 When humans make a mistake, we have an instinctive "oops" reaction in our brains: a spike of negative voltage in the medial-front cortex.
 While this is something that has been observed by scientists, the reason why was a little more unclear.

-To examine what effect this mistake response has on our behavior, two psychologists from Vanderbilt University in Nashville, Tennessee -- Ph.D. candidate Robert Reinhart and assistant professor of psychology Geoffrey Woodman -- designed a cap that administers a low-level current to the brain to simulate the spike.
-They hypothesized that the spike plays a role in learning, allowing the brain to learn from mistakes.
+To examine what effect this mistake response has on our behaviour, two psychologists from the University of Vanderbilt, Tennessee — PhD candidate Robert Reinhart and assistant professor Geoffrey Woodman — designed a cap that administers a low-level current to the brain to simulate the spike.
+They hypothesised that the spike plays a role in learning, allowing the brain to learn from mistakes.

 "That's what we set out to test: what is the actual function of these brainwaves?"
 Reinhart said.
 "We wanted to reach into your brain and causally control your inner critic."

-They applied three types: anodal (from the crown to the cheek); cathodal (from the cheek to the crown); and control, which replicated the physical tingling sensation of tCDS without applying the current.
+There were three types applied: anodal (from the crown to the cheek); cathodal (from the cheek to the crown); and control, which replicated the physical tingling sensation of tCDS without applying the current.

 The subjects were then given a learning task with a high chance of making mistakes.
-They had to figure out by trial and error which buttons on a game controller corresponded to colors displayed on a monitor.
-This was complicated by occasionally showing a signal indicating the subject was not to respond.
-For even more difficulty, participants had less than a second to respond correctly.
+They had to figure out by trial and error which buttons on a game controller corresponded to colours displayed on a monitor.
+This was complicated by occasionally showing a signal indicating the subject was not to respond; and, for even more difficulty, they had less than a second to respond correctly.